blu006/gatsby-theme-90s/theme/README.md

-# Gatsby Theme Jam Example Submission
+# monochrome theme for Gatsby

 This is a bare-bones Gatsby theme to showcase how a [Theme Jam](https://themejam.gatsbyjs.org) submission should look.